DanielFemi81/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. chmod a+x hello: adds execution permission to the owner, the group owner and the other users, to the file hello
 8. chmod 007 hello: sets the permission to the file hello
 9. chmod 753 hello: sets the mode of the file hello to -rwxr-x-wx
+10. sets the mode of the file hello the same as olleh’s mode.